karma4u101/FoBo/Highlight/HighlightJS-Res/README.md

 - SQL [v9.3.0]

-For more information on how to use Hilight see [higlight.js](https://highlightjs.org/)
+For more information on how to use Highlight see [higlight.js](https://highlightjs.org/)

 ## Contributions